Champions League: Ice-cold Mbappe leaves Bayern Munich with mountain to climb | DW | 07.04.2021

 Bayern Munich's defense of the Champions League is in jeopardy after defeat by Paris Saint-Germain in Munich.
 Kylian Mbappe scored twice to settle a vibrant contest in the snow, as Bayern missed their key attackers.

-Revenge is a dish best served cold and for PSG, there was a sweetness to this extraordinary first leg victory over Bayern Munich, the team who denied the French champions at the last in the final in the warmer climes of Lisbon.
+Revenge is a dish best served cold and for PSG, there was a sweetness to this extraordinary first leg victory over Bayern Munich, the team who denied the French champions last season in the warmer climes of Lisbon.

 The first half was a magnificent spectacle of football.
 Freeflowing, open and everything that August's Champions League final wasn't.
 But PSG are under new management, and Mauricio Pochettino's team ditched the pragmatism for a brand of high-octane football that Bayern simply couldn't live with in the first half.